cloudflare/cloudflare-docs/content/security-center/app-security-reports.md

 ## Number of mitigated requests

-The number of mitigated requests in each report is a sum of the following requests:
+As of the April 2023 report, the number of mitigated requests in each report is a sum of the following requests:

 * Blocked requests
 * Challenged requests that were not solved or bypassed (that is, not issued again because the visitor had previously passed a similar challenge)